-But if we’re talking specifics, a recent study on friction blisters by Robert A Schwartz, MD, MPH described the exact pathophysiology (the process of a blister creation) by having subjects rub the skin at a consistent, constant force.
+But if we’re talking specifics, a recent study on friction blisters by Robert A Schwartz, MD, MPH described the exact pathophysiology (the process of blister creation) by having subjects rub the skin at a consistent, constant force.

-Turns out, a mild form of exfoliation takes place on the rubbed area of the skin which means a layer of your skin cells (commonly dead cells) is removed.
+Turns out, a mild form of exfoliation (the process of dead skin cell removal) takes place on the rubbed area of the skin which means a layer of your skin cells (commonly dead cells) is removed.

 Next, a zone of pallor (skin getting pale) forms around the irritated area, and over time, the pallor extends into the core of the erythematous skin area and this forms a blister.

-Peeling off the top means you’re deroofing the blister and leaving the area once again susceptible to infections and further irritation.
-We’ll talk about what you should with this later!
+Peeling off the top means you’re deroofing the blister and leaving the area susceptible to infections and further irritation.
+We’ll talk about what you should do with this later.

 But why should we take blisters seriously?
 Not every human is equal and for some, a simple blister that gets infected might be very severe or even dangerous.

 WHAT’S KNOWN ABOUT THE CAUSES OF BLISTERS?

-The likelihood of a blister emerging on your skin is based on the level of friction force as well as the number of times the problematic spot is rubbed against an object/material in a consistent manner.
+The likelihood of a blister emerging on your skin is based on the level of friction force as well as the number of times the problematic spot is rubbed against an object in a consistent manner.